DJ Khaled: 2016–2019: Major Key, Grateful and Father of Asahd

-2020–present: Khaled Khaled and God Did
+2020–present: Khaled Khaled, God Did and Aalam of God

 On July 17, 2020, Khaled released two singles simultaneously, titled "Popstar" and "Greece", both featuring Canadian rapper Drake.
 Two days prior, on July 15, Khaled announced his twelfth studio album would be titled Khaled Khaled, after his legal name.
-The announcement was accompanied with a video trailer documenting his life and career, including the birth of his sons Asahd and Aalam, who both will executive produce the album, and winning his first Grammy Award.

-In March 2021, Khaled collaborated with Dolce&Gabbana on a collection of ready-to-wear and beachwear pieces.

-On April 30, 2021, Khaled released his 12th studio album "Khaled Khaled" including 14-tracks song features R&B artist Jeremih, Cardi B etc.
+The announcement was accompanied with a video trailer documenting his life and career, including the birth of his sons Asahd and Aalam, who both would executive produce the album, and winning his first Grammy Award.
+In March 2021, Khaled collaborated with Dolce & Gabbana on a collection of ready-to-wear and beachwear pieces.
+On April 30, 2021, Khaled released his 12th studio album, "Khaled Khaled".
+The title of the album is taken from Khaled's real name, Khaled Khaled.
+Allah is, as well as Khaled's two sons, credited as an executive producer due to the Khaled family's religious beliefs and spirituality in Islam.
+The album included 14 tracks and song features with the likes of Nas, Beyoncé and Jeremih.
+Two days after the release of the album, Khaled revealed an updated track listing that added the track "Big Paper", which features American rapper Cardi B, which was not on the previous track listing.

-On July 6, 2022, he announced the title of his upcoming 13th studio album God Did, and released the album on August 26, 2022.
+On July 6, 2022, he announced the title of his upcoming 13th studio album, God Did, and released the album on August 26, 2022.

+On August 10, 2023, DJ Khaled announced via Instagram that he will release his upcoming fourteenth studio album Til Next Time, promoted by its lead single, "Supposed to Be Loved", which features rappers Future, Lil Baby and Lil Uzi Vert.
+The title of the album was later changed to Aalam of God.